 |SAT/ACT scores must be received by||January 1|

-The student-faculty ratio at Carnegie Mellon University is 12:1, and the school has 68.6 percent of its classes with fewer than 20 students.
-The most popular majors at Carnegie Mellon University include: Computer Science; Electrical and Electronics Engineering; Systems Science and Theory; Mechanical Engineering; and Business Administration and Management, General.
+The student-faculty ratio at Carnegie Mellon University is 13:1, and the school has 67.7 percent of its classes with fewer than 20 students.
+The most popular majors at Carnegie Mellon University include: Computer Science; Electrical and Electronics Engineering; Mechanical Engineering; Systems Science and Theory; and Chemical Engineering.
 The average freshman retention rate, an indicator of student satisfaction, is 95.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services